 The EIA determined that wastewater produced during the beneficiation process for rare earths, in addition to reverse osmosis brine, are discharged into engineered containment facilities and are not a discharge to land.
 The Licence includes ambient groundwater monitoring to monitor potential impacts to groundwater from water containment facilities seepage.

-A summary for Mt Weld including 'cleaner production activities', emissions and transfers is available on the following Australian Government National Pollutant Inventory website link:
+A summary for Mt Weld including 'cleaner production activities', emissions and transfers is available on the Australian Government National Pollutant Inventory website.

 Mt Weld is a non-discharge site for water.